 Table 4A-3.
 Screw RPM Throughput Example Graph

-Cleaning Drool from The Dies
+Clean Drool from the Dies

 Errant strands of drool can sometimes break off and fall into the tempering rolls causing defects in the coated material.
 Adjusting the die and the temperature controls usually solve this problem.

-If these adjustments do not solve the problem, you must clean the drool for the offending die.
-To do this, stop the Tempering rolls and back off the Tempering rolls.
+If these adjustments do not solve the problem, you must clean the drool off the offending die.
+To do this, stop the Tempering Roll and back off the six tempering rolls.
 Always use a long-stem cleaning tool to remove drool.